jsaikia44/trucktrack_python_gui_ktinter/README.md

 ---> Manually entry of these two fields.
 ---> Search for .txt file containing these to inputs.
      This .txt file is generated automatically from another program.
 We can use pyinstaller library to convert it to .exe file.

+##library used:---
+ktinter, pyttsx3